 The demonstration was fascinating and peaceful, and my college newspaper PRESS card got me close to the stage.
 Timothy Leary went to the mike and stood there silent.
 Then he said, “Too much,” and since he was a counter-culture icon, everyone cheered.
 Then he said, “No, wait, wait … Just enough!” and everyone really went wild.

 The militant Weather Underground was there, and when the demonstration was over and people were disbanding, things started to slide violent.
 By nightfall, thousands of demonstrators had wended their way to outside the South Vietnamese Embassy, and suddenly a car was flipped over and set on fire.
-I gawped, camera around my neck, and Scott Jacobs, a reporter for the paper who got what he was up to much better than I, dragged me by the collar to the burning car and yelled, “Take pictures of this!”
+I gawped, camera around my neck, and Scott Jacobs, a reporter for the paper who understood breaking news much better than I, dragged me by the collar to the burning car and yelled, “Take pictures of this!”
 Then the police arrived to clear us out.
 Scott and I took shelter near the front door of a house, separated from the street by the front yard, but a police officer jumped the shrub and ran at us.
 We spluttered, “Press!
 Press!” but he still whacked our shins, and we jumped the shrub in the other direction and ran away.
-Half my film jumped out of my army surplus marine jacket pockets, and I never saw those pictures.
+Half my film fell out of my army surplus jacket pockets, and I never saw the pictures of the burning car.

 I regrouped with some fellow Crimson editors, and we drove around the city trying to figure out what was going on.
 We saw this scene, the driver stopped, and I was pushed to the window to take the photograph.